Elinor Florence, Author

 We had to chop it down significantly to fit under our nine-foot ceiling.

-Adding the Traditional Tree Lights
+Adding the Tree Lights

-Then out came the lights — easy to untangle since Katie gave me these storage reels for Christmas one year, purchased at Home Hardware.
+Then out came the lights — easy to untangle, since Katie gave me these storage reels for Christmas one year, purchased at Home Hardware.

 I start at the top and drape the lights over as many branches as possible in a random pattern.
 This year I used thirty metres of lights.

-Christmas tree lights, coiled
+Christmas tree lights, coiled around green plastic storage spools

 My Traditional Tree Ornaments